-- 1 Click Tools ▶ Options. - In the Workspace list of categories, click General. - 3 In the Resampling area, enable the Use bilinear interpolation when zoomed out check box.
+- 1 Click Tools Doptions Corel PHOTO-PAINT.

+- 2 Click General.

+- 3 In the Resampling area, enable the Use bilinear interpolation when zoomed out check box.

-Viewing image information
+View image information

 You can view image properties, such as name, file format, and file size.
 If an image is loaded from a digital camera, you can also view EXIF information about the image, such as the date and time the photo was taken, the exposure, and flash settings.